apache/drill/exec/memory/base/src/main/java/org/apache/drill/exec/memory/README.md

   ` - DrillBuf 5
 </pre>

 In this picture, a piece of memory is owned by an allocator manager.
 An allocator manager is responsible for that piece of memory no matter which allocator(s) it is working with.
 An allocator manager will have relationships with a piece of raw memory (via its reference to UnsignedDirectLittleEndian) as well as references to each BufferAllocator it has a relationship to.
-When understanding the

 ### Allocator Perspective
 <pre>